iskrov/kotori/README.md

     ```
 *   **Stop Database Service:**
     ```bash
-    # From the project root (e.g., /home/ai/src/vibes)
+    # From the project root (e.g., /home/ai/src/kotori)
     sudo scripts/stop_db.sh
     ```

 ### Development Notes

-*   **Virtual Environment:** The Python virtual environment (`.venv/`) is located at the workspace root (`/home/ai/src/vibes/.venv/`), one level above the main project directory.
+*   **Virtual Environment:** The project uses a Conda environment named `kotori`.
 The scripts handle activation automatically.
 If you need to activate it manually (e.g., to use `pip` or `alembic` directly):
     ```bash
     # From the workspace root (/home/ai/src/kotori)
-    source .venv/bin/activate
+    conda activate kotori
     ```
 *   **Database Migrations:** To create a new migration after changing SQLAlchemy models in `backend/app/models/`:
     ```bash
-    # Make sure venv is active
+    # Make sure kotori environment is active
     # From the workspace root (/home/ai/src/kotori)
     cd backend # Navigate to backend directory alembic revision --autogenerate -m "Your migration message"